How to Apply to the CAP program

 - Complete the Vincennes Universtiy Jasper application process

 - Complete the CAP application

-- Schedule tour of the VU Jasper Campus Center for Technology, Innovation, and Manufacturing and tours of potential manufacturing partner facilities.
+- Schedule tour of the VU Jasper Center for Technology, Innovation, and Manufacturing and tours of potential manufacturing partner facilities.

 - Take your Accuplacer test

 - Because the manufacturer partners will begin the selection process around March 1, it is strongly encouraged that you start the application now.
 Candidates will be interviewed and selected for the upcoming class.

 Karen Mundy, Admissions

 The Vincennes University Jasper and local manufacturing companies are pleased to announce a new major workforce development initiative – the Career Advancement Partnership (CAP).
 The partnership enhances an associate degree program in technical maintenance in which students will be employed part-time and enrolled at VUJ full-time.
 Graduates of this program are in high demand locally and across Indiana.
 The Career Advancement Partnership (CAP) program includes a two-year degree in General Technology that combines cutting-edge curriculum, paid work experience, along with learning technical skills which are highly sought by leading manufacturing partners.

 To prepare the skilled technicians needed to program and maintain advanced technologies being adopted to stay competitive in the global economy.

 Students selected for this two-year program will gain: